BGR-EGHA/LSAT-Documentation/source/PROJECT/View/ResultsANN.rst

    ANN Results Widget - raster dataset tab (discrete)

-LSAT PMS assigns a Clas ID (1) for each unique value in the raster if it is a discrete type.
+LSAT PM assigns a Clas ID (1) for each unique value in the raster if it is a discrete type.
 Note that these may differ from the original raster values.

 Class (2) shows the amount of pixels in the raster dataset with that unique value / Class ID